 Pollination dependency

 Crop pollination dependency was determined for 115 crops (permanent link to table).
 Dependency was defined as the percent by which yields are reduced for each crop with inadequate pollination (ranging from 0-95%), according to Klein et al. (2007).
+Crop production estimates calculated below were multiplied by crop pollination dependency to calculate the pollination-dependent crop production for each pixel.

 Crop production

-Spatially-explicit global crop yields (tons/ha) at 5 arc min (~10 km) were taken from Monfreda et al. (2008) for 115 crops (permanent link to crop yield folder).
-These yields were multiplied by crop pollination dependency to calculate the pollination-dependent crop yield for each 5 min grid cell.
+Spatially-explicit global crop yields (tons/ha) and the harvested area as a proportion of each grid cell at 5 arc min (~10 km) were taken from Monfreda et al. (2008) for 115 crops (https://storage.cloud.google.com/ecoshard-root/ipbes/monfreda_2008_observed_yield_md5_54c6b8e564973739ba75c8e54ac6f051.zip).
+Each crop was multiplied by its proportional area to derive a grid-level crop yield that could be scaled to any pixel size and multiplied by the area of the pixel to estimate the pixel level production.
+Thus, the grid-level crop yield (proportional area * tons / ha) for a particular 5 arc min grid cell was applied to every 10 arc sec agricultural pixel that fell within that 5 arc min grid cell, and then multiplied by the area of the 10 arc sec pixel.
+While not a realistic portrayal of actual production of every crop at that 10 arc sec resolution, this essentially weights pollination dependency and nutrient production by current crop distributions, assuming those trends continue into the future.

 Crop nutrient content

 Crop content of critical macro and micronutrients (KJ energy/100 g, IU Vitamin A/ 100 g and mcg Folate/100g) for the 115 crops were taken from USDA (2011).
 The USDA (2011) data also provided estimated refuse of the food item (e.g., peels, seeds).
-Total yields and pollination-dependent yields were reduced by this refuse percent and then multiplied by nutrient content, and summed across all crops to derive total potential nutrient yields and potential pollination-dependent nutrient yields (KJ/ha, IU Vitamin A/ha, mcg Folate/ha) for each nutrient at 5 arc min.
+Total crop production and pollination-dependent crop production were reduced by this refuse percent and then multiplied by nutrient content, and summed across all crops to derive total potential nutrient production and pollination-dependent potential nutrient production (KJ, IU Vitamin A, mcg Folate) for each nutrient at 10 arc sec.
 The full table used in this analysis can be found at (permanent link to table).

 Nutrition provided by wild pollinators